 Can the results be applied to a local population?

 Yes.
 This study included a representative sample of children requiring non-invasive respiratory support in critical care units.
 There was good adherence to the study protocol.
-The generalisability of the results to other countries or centers may be limited due to resource availability.
+The generalisability of the results to other countries or centres may be limited due to resource availability.

 Do the results fit with the other evidence available?

 This was the largest RCT comparing HFNC and CPAP in paediatric patients presenting with acute illness.
 Five previous RCTs comparing HFNC and CPAP use in children with bronchiolitis or pneumonia focused on treatment failure as the primary outcome.
-Some studies showed CPAP to be superior and others found no significant difference.
+Some studies showed CPAP to be superior, and others found no significant difference.
 This study focused on the time to liberation from non-invasive respiratory support.
 It was deemed to be a more sensitive outcome during the pilot RCT and a key priority for parents.

 What did the authors conclude, and what can we take away from this study?